 The explosion of cloud computing, the increasing popularity of crypto-currencies, and the emergence of mobile payments (e.g. Apple Pay, Google Wallet, etc.) are also areas for concern with regard to an expanding threat surface.

-The original interview can be found on the ICT Pulse website at: http://bit.ly/1T9iMQv
+The entire interview can be found on the ICT Pulse website at: http://bit.ly/1T9iMQv